3 Google Display Ad Examples to Help Shape Your Ad Campaigns

 An ad that is all red with white text is very one-note.
 There is no variety to the ad and it’s not interesting or engaging for your audience.
 An ad like this will blend into the page and won’t stand out to your audience.

 When you design your ad, you want to create an ad that is interesting and engaging for your audience.
 Make it visually appealing, but also ensure it aligns with your brand.
-You want an ad that reflects your business to help build brand recognition with your Google display ad.
+You want an ad that reflects your business to help build brand recognition.

 2. No visual elements